ravimore8386/VarFilter-PD/README.md

 1) PhenoVarFilter
 2) DiagnoVarFilter

-PDVarFilter is developed as part of the Multiplex Autism Family study at ARC, University of Cambridge, UK.
+PDVarFilter is developed as part of the Multiplex Autism Families study at ARC, University of Cambridge, UK.
 Please read the README file before using this tool.

+###Requirements